Cotex05/Cotex05/README.md

 </div>

 #### This is Md Faisal Farooquee.
-I am in final year, pursued B.Tech in Information Technology from Institute of Engineering and Management, Kolkata.
+I have completed my B.Tech in Information Technology from Institute of Engineering and Management, Kolkata.
 Passionate for Competitive Programming & Problem Solving.
-I like to develop application which solves problem and makes our work easier.
+I like to develop application which solves real world problems and makes our work easier.
-#### I use to develop cross platform React Native Mobile Apps and MERN Stack applications.
-I am also interested in Ethereum Blockchain technology and building Web3 based Dapps.
+#### I use to develop cross platform React Native Mobile Apps and MERN Stack applications, my tech stacks also include Java Web Technologies.
+I am also interested in Generative AI, Machine Learning and Web3 DApp.

 <!--
 <p float="left">